roe-dl/weewx-precipmeter/README.md

   Please note, that the database table is created at the very first run after setting up the PrecipMeter extension.
 If you change the settings afterwards, the database table schema is **not** updated.

+* The device reports precipitation for one moment while there is no precipitation around.

+  According to the specification about 97% of the present weather readings are correct.
+That means, up to 3% can be erroneous.
+So you will see some erroneous results, but that should be rare.
+Nothing can be done about that.
+It's the limitation of the device.

 ## References